reliancehie/reports-catalog/README.md

 # Reliance Insight Report Catalog

+### NOTICE ###
+In response to the COVID-19 crisis, Reliance is working to help our stakeholders with actionable data.
+We have released the first report in the hopes that accurate data can help coordinate care to those in need and help slow the spread of the virus.
+The [*COVID-19 Symptoms and Comorbidities Report*](#covid-19-symptoms-with-comorbidities), available to all Reliance data contributors in the Notifications Dashboard, identifies patients who have symptoms (or other coded concepts) that qualify them as potentially afflicted with the COVID-19 disease.
+The report is meant to be a “wide-net” identification report to help Reliance stakeholders aggregate data from the community and see in one view who may have COVID-19.
+It then appends useful data about those patients to coordinate appropriate care.
+Some examples of those additional data elements are: demographic information including address, clinical message info (date of service, record type, sending facility, encounter temperature reading if available, COVID-19 related DX code), and whether the patient has a previous diagnosis of several known comorbidities.
+The Reliance Team would like to re-emphasize that COVID-19 situation is rapidly evolving, along with the quantity and content of clinical data we are receiving from the community.
+We welcome feedback and suggestions to improve the usefulness of this report and other reporting we can produce.
+Please direct any questions or comments to the helpdesk@reliancehie.org

 ## Table of Contents
 **A. [OHA 2019 CCO Incentive and Performance Reports](#a-oha-2019-cco-incentive-and-performance-reports)**
 **B. [OHA 2018 CCO Incentive and Performance Reports](#b-oha-2018-cco-incentive-and-performance-reports)**